younata/coz-e/src/build_log/chapter_4.md

 ## F-28 Bulkhead

-The F-28 Bulkhead is a relatively small piece.
-In the future, I hope to build a CNC router to handle cutting foam for me.
-In the now, I'm cutting manually using a utility knife and a Fein tool.
+The F-28 Bulkhead is a relatively small piece, and will be made of fiberglass glassed onto clark foam.
+I cut the foam out using a utility knife and a Fein tool.

 Currently, I have the F-28 bulkhead cut, but have not glassed it.